7 HubPages Personalities You May Recognize

 - We all go through hard times, and some more so than others.

-- Do not pass judgement, especially if you do not know!
+- Do not pass judgment, especially if you do not know!

 Unrelenting and faithful to the core, the achievers have whittled away, building a sizeable fan base, perfecting their hubs, and never, ever, do you hear them complain about the Hubpages format, lack of rewards, or their share of misgivings.